 Information about the entire range of religious and social changes that altered the face of Europe in the sixteenth century, encompassing not only issues of church polity and theology but also developments in politics, economics, demographics, art and literature.

 Covers formal theological studies of major religions, as well as the most recent trends and scholarly thought.
 Included are titles from religious publishing bodies and nondenominational organizations.
 The resource reflects a wide spectrum of religious belief systems and supports the global study of religion.
 1986 - current.

 TLG has collected and digitized most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.
 Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era.

 Search TREN for over 10,000 theological thesis/dissertation titles representing research from as many as 139 different institutions.
-Authorized users from TMC may download edocs for free.
+Authorized users from TMUS may download edocs for free.